Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Abstract

 \section{Abstract}

 This paper considers maximum likelihood (ML) estimation in a large class of models with hidden Markov regimes.
-We investigate consistency and local asymptotic normality of the ML estimator under general conditions which allow for autoregressive dynamics in the observable process, time-inhomogeneous Markov regime sequences, and possible model misspecification.
-A Monte Carlo study examines the finite-sample properties of the ML estimator.
+We investigate consistency of the ML estimator and local asymptotic normality for the models under general conditions which allow for autoregressive dynamics in the observable process, Markov regime sequences with covariate-dependent transition matrices, and possible model misspecification.
+A Monte Carlo study examines the finite-sample properties of the ML estimator in correctly specified and misspecified models.
 An empirical application is also discussed.